-Even if your child doesn't sit down and watch news programs or read the newspaper, chances are that he knows and hears about major events, and even some minor ones, just from commercials for the news and word of mouth.
-Overheard conversations and rumors at school can lead to exaggerated and inaccurate ideas about what's going on in the world.
-And natural disasters can spark an excessive fear for family safety.
-Listen for comments or questions about what's going on, and begin the conversation there.
+Even if your child doesn't sit down and watch news programs or read the news, chances are that he hears about violent events.
+Overheard conversations or talk amongst peers can lead to misinformation about what's going on in the world and can spark an excessive fear for safety in children.
+Listen out for comments or questions your child has about what happened or what's going on, and begin your conversations there.
 If your child doesn't bring up the topic, the best way to find out what your child knows is simply to ask.
 A simple, "Did you hear about X?" or "Do you know what's going on with Y?" is a perfect way to spark a conversation.

-Younger children (under age 8) have trouble distinguishing make-believe from reality, especially since they see both on TV.
-Either way, some images can be frightening and seem extremely close to home; it is a wise idea to limit a younger child's exposure to violence on TV in general.
+Younger children (under age 8) have trouble distinguishing make-believe from reality, especially since they see both on the screen.
+Either way, some images can be frightening and seem extremely close to home.
+It's wise to limit a younger child's exposure to violence on TV in general.
 If your child seems afraid, acknowledge her very real fears and reassure her that she and the rest of the family are safe.
-Explain that tragedies like natural disasters or school violence are rare events and that there is very little chance that your hometown will become a battleground.
+Explain that tragedies like school shootings or natural disasters are rare and that it's unlikely that your hometown will become a battleground.
 Answer questions honestly, calmly, and clearly, but don't go into unnecessary detail.

 - For older children (grades 3–8), use the following tips to help guide you: